 What makes your team qualified to undertake this task?

 Just as the climate change crisis has resulted in an unusual level of collaboration and cooperation among scientists and experts called to action to address the crisis, the health crisis that we are currently facing requires an uncommon and unprecedented level of cooperation among medical, scientific and health experts called to serve this generation of sick children.
 We have amassed an impressive group of experts that are part of a “coalition of the willing,” and who believe that there is a “fierce urgency of now” to protect the health of our children.
 Our medical and program advisors collectively have hundreds of years of experience in understanding and reversing chronic disease and have been called to lend their advice, guidance and participation.

 How are the laboratory tests that the children receive different from what they might receive at their pediatrician’s office?

-To put it simply, the Documenting Hope Project's laboratory assessments will be functional and predictive.
+To put it simply, the FLIGHT Study's laboratory assessments will be functional and predictive.
 We believe that medical science is caught in a bind because while there is much promise about personalized medicine, we are still stuck with methodologies that treat everyone as if they were identical or statistical.
 It is time to take the next step and really personalize evidence-based care.
 We know enough today to do functionally meaningful tests and to compare them to goal values not statistical ranges that are easily over-interpreted and misunderstood.